Emekapaul/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines - It displays the last 10 lines of /etc/passwd

 5-firstlines - It displays the first 10 lines of /etc/passwd

+6-third_line - It displays the third line of the file iacta.